 No – lice cannot spread from humans to dogs (thank goodness).

 However, this doesn’t mean that dogs can’t get lice.
 They just can’t get your lice.
+Read on to learn more about lice, your dog, and what you can do about them!

 There are actually many different species of lice, designed to survive on certain species of animals.
-So while there are dog lice, chicken lice, human lice, goat lice, and many, many more, they can’t cross over between animal species.
+So while there are dog lice, chicken lice, human lice, goat lice, and many, many more, they usually can’t cross over between animal species.

 In fact, there are even different species of lice that only inhabit certain areas of your body (head lice will only live on your head, and pubic lice will stick to the pubic area… if that gives you any comfort whatsoever).